See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Conclusion

 \section{Conclusion}

-We introduce \systemName leveraging VLM perceptual feedback as an automated approach to progressively enhance the capabilities of LLM-based eHMI action designers.
-We perform extensive experiments and explore methods for effectively expanding the action dataset while preserving alignment with VLM preference performance.
-Additionally, we conduct a user study demonstrating that insights from VLM raters can also improve human perception scores.
+We introduce \systemName, leveraging VLM perceptual feedback as an automated approach to progressively enhance the capabilities of LLM-based eHMI action designers.
+We perform extensive experiments and explore methods to effectively expand the action dataset while preserving alignment with VLM preference performance.
+Additionally, we conduct a user study that shows that insights from VLM raters can also improve human perception scores.
 Finally, our work serves as an important practice in improving the message delivery capabilities of LLM-actuated systems.
+In future work, we plan to incorporate real human feedback and richer multimodal teaching signals to better capture subtle and diverse human preferences that are difficult to approximate with VLM raters alone.